Lygodium articulatum: Description

 Lygodium articulatum will often grow rapidly 3 m high in a tree, where it may become a wall or curtain of leaves and twiggy vines.
 It is often difficult to navigate through due to the strength of the rhizomes.
+This behaviour is common to its genus Lygodium, and has led to several members of the genus' widespread success.
+A common example is the behavior of Lygodium japonicum, which similarly forms dense vertical mats, that are currently highly invasive and damagin in Northern Florida.